-Following the dawn of the New Year, many of us will have taken stock of our lives and set multiple ambitious goals or New Year’s Resolutions.
-However, as Spring draws closer, that motivation driving our self-improvement sprees is likely to be fading fast.
+As 2020 approaches, many of us will be taking stock of our lives and will set multiple ambitious goals or New Year’s Resolutions.
+However, many of us often find, that motivation driving our self-improvement sprees is often fading by spring time.
 Be assured, you’re not alone!
 In 2018 Forbes published an article which quoted that fewer than a quarter of people stay committed to their resolutions after 30 days, and only 8% go on to accomplish them.
 So now you’re probably wondering, what is it that makes those 8% so special?
 What is it that you can do to achieve lasting behavioural change?
 We believe that the answer may lie in habits.

 Before we begin, let’s define what a habit is.
 The Cambridge Dictionary describes habits as things that “you do often and regularly, sometimes without knowing that you are doing it”.
 Habits play a significant role in shaping who we are as individuals because they are the decisions we make and the behaviors we perform every single day.
 According to research, habits form around 40% of our daily behaviors.
 We can use this to our advantage.
 Habits can become an essential behavioural change tool to help achieve those goals which we have been struggling to reach.
 By focusing your energy on building and sustaining habits instead of setting goals, you can shift your focus away from the desired end state to the systems that you follow that will put you on the right trajectory to get there.

 So, you’re sold, you’re keen to craft some habits to help you reach those long sought-after goals.
 What do you do next?
 A great place to start is understanding how habits work.
 James Clear, an expert on habits, breaks them down into four key stages; cue, craving, response and reward.

 - Cues are stimuli which trigger your brain to initiate a behavior in anticipation of a reward.
 This leads us to continually scan our environments for cues associated with rewards, which leads to the next stage, craving.